spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-python-using-spokestack/index.md

 In addition to the Python dependencies, you will need to install the TFLite Interpreter.
 You can install it for your platform by following the instructions at [TFLite Interpreter](https://www.tensorflow.org/lite/guide/python#install_just_the_tensorflow_lite_interpreter).
 Note: this is not the full [Tensorflow](https://www.tensorflow.org/) package.

-Before we begin if you would like to try out the working version you can run it with:
+If you would like to try out the final version of the Minecraft app, you can now run it with:

 ```bash
 python app.py